 1550s: Mary Queen of Scotts Builds a Golf Course

-The queen commissioned the building of the golf course at St. Andrews — long considered the true origin of the sport — and reportedly came up with the term “caddies.”
-(The idea of having someone assist you with all those golf clubs was apparently very appealing to the Scots.)
-Given that she brought golf over from France to Scotland, we golf fans owe this lady a lot of credit!
+The queen commissioned the building of the golf course at St. Andrews, which is widely considered to be where the sport originated.
+She also apparently came up with the term “caddies” (for those who assist you in carrying all your golf clubs).
+Given that she brought golf over from France to Scotland, we owe her a lot of credit!

 1867: First Women’s-Only Golf Organization Is Formed